 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 No significant cautionary statements

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-Bankir L, Trinh-Trang-Tan MM: Urea and The Kidney.
+Bankir L, Trinh-Trang-Tan MM: Urea and the kidney.
 In The Kidney.
-6th edition.
+Sixth edition.
 Edited by BM Brenner.
 Philadelphia, WB Saunders Company, 2000